Basic statistics for probabilistic symbolic variables: a novel metric-based approach: Numerical symbolic modal data

-In this paper, we follow the Symbolic Data Analysis (SDA) approach for the definition of data introducing some generalizations \citep{BoDi2000,BilDid2006}.
-SDA aims to extend classical data analysis and statistical methods to more complex data called symbolic data.
-Considering the classical situation with a set of units $E=\{1,...,i,...,N\}$ and a set of $p$ variables $y_1,...,y_p$ Bock and Diday \citep{BoDi2000} define symbolic variables as follows: \begin{rmk} A variable $y$ is termed \emph{set-valued} with domain $Y$, if for all $i\in E$, where the description $D$ is defined by $D=\mathpzc{P}(Y)=\{U\neq \emptyset|U\subseteq Y\}$.
-A set-valued variable $y$ is called \emph{multi-valued} if its description set $D_c$ is the set of all finite subsets of the underlying domain $Y$; such that $|y(i)|< \infty$, for all $i\in E$.
+The definition of the types of data used in this paper is presented consistently with the Symbolic Data Analysis (SDA)\citep{BoDi2000,BilDid2006} terminology.
+SDA aims to extend classical data analysis and statistical methods to more complex data called \emph{symbolic data} that are realizations of a so-called \emph{symbolic variables}.
+In SDA the \emph{symbolic datum} describes an individual according to a set of numbers or categories, that can be equipped with a set of weights, while \emph{standard datum} describe an individual assigning a single measurement (number or category) of a standard variable. \citet{BoDi2000} defined \emph{symbolic variables} as follows: \begin{rmk} Let $E$ be a set of objects, a variable $Y$ is termed \emph{set-valued} with domain $\mathcal{Y}$, if for all $i\in E$, where the description $D$ is defined by $D=\mathpzc{P}(\mathcal{Y})=\{U\neq \emptyset|U\subseteq \mathcal{Y}\}$.
+A set-valued variable $Y$ is called \emph{multi-valued} if its description set $D_c$ is the set of all finite subsets of the underlying domain $\mathcal{Y}$; such that $|y(i)|< \infty$, for all $i\in E$.

-A set-valued variable $y$ is called \emph{categorical multi-valued} if it has a finite set $Y$ of categories and \emph{quantitative multi-valued} if the values $y(i)$ are finite sets of real numbers.
+A set-valued variable $Y$ is called \emph{categorical multi-valued} if it has a finite set $\mathcal{Y}$ of categories and \emph{quantitative multi-valued} if the values $y(i)$ are finite sets of real numbers.

-A set-valued variable $y$ is called \emph{interval-valued} if its description set $D_I$ is the set of intervals of $\Re$. \end{rmk} \begin{rmk} A modal variable $y$ on a set $E$ of objects with domain $Y$ is a mapping
+A set-valued variable $Y$ is called \emph{interval-valued} if its description set $D_I$ is the set of intervals of $\Re$. \end{rmk} \citet{BoDi2000} also defined \emph{modal (symbolic) variables} as follows: \begin{rmk} A modal variable $Y$ on a set $E$ of objects with domain $\mathcal{Y}$ is a mapping

-where $\pi_i$ is a measure or a (frequency, probability or weight) distribution on the domain $Y$ of possible observation values (completed by a $\sigma$-field), and $S(i)\subseteq Y$ is the support of $\pi_i$ in the domain $Y$.
-The description is denoted by $D_m$. \end{rmk}
+where $\pi_i$ is a measure or a (frequency, probability or weight) distribution on the domain $\mathcal{Y}$ of possible observation values (completed by a $\sigma$-field), and $S(i)\subseteq \mathcal{Y}$ is the support of $\pi_i$ in the domain $\mathcal{Y}$.
+The description set of a modal variable is denoted with $D_m$. \end{rmk}

-In the present paper, we do not treat the \emph{multi-categorical} case, but only those descriptions based on numerical support.
-Indeed, if the support is categorical, we are in presence of a compositional data description \citep{ait86}, expressed by vectors of nonnegative real components having a constant sum.